turingschool/try-turing/teachers/ruby-intro/index.md

 <div class="try-it-new">
   <h2>Try It: Exploring Re-assignment</h2>
   <p>Read the code above and predict what will happen when it is run.
 Try to explain why.</p>
-  <p>Now, type the code into your repl and run it - does that verify or falsify your prediction?</p>
+  <p>Now, run the code by pressing the green "run" button in repl to run the code.
+Does the output verify or falsify your prediction?</p>
   <p>Last, change all instances of <code>puts</code> to <code>print</code>.
 Observe the change in output.
 What does that tell you about the job that each command (puts and print) has?</p>
 </div>